Graduate Non-Degree Seeking Students

 Up to 12 units of graduate credit earned in non-degree status, and/or transferred from other institutions, may be applied toward a graduate degree program once the student obtains regular admission to a degree program.

 Applications for non-degree status, along with the required application fee, must be submitted to the Graduate College no later than 7 days before classes begin.
 To avoid late registration penalties assessed by the Bursar's Office, students should be admitted and registered for classes, with accounts paid in full, before the first day of classes.
 See the Bursar's Office for current fee and payment information.
-Non-Degree Applications may be printed or obtained from the Graduate Admissions Office.
+See the Graduate Admissions Office for the current application process.

 Related Guidelines and Links